sahanjournal/audience-insight-assistant/README.md

 -
 We built this audience insight assistant to help Sahan Journal's advertising team build tailored media kit handouts to potential clients interested in placing ads on our website.
 This custom GPT sorts through Sahan's audience insight data and returns talking points relevant to the client.

-With the help of this GPT, our advertising director can quickly generate the text content for the handout within seconds.
+With the help of this GPT, our advertising director can generate the text content for the handout within seconds.

 Example:
 <img width="1553" height="881" alt="Screenshot 2025-08-14 at 3 25 22 PM" src="https://github.com/user-attachments/assets/93bddacf-83dd-4b39-89c1-f09e54e6f2eb" />